albert4183r7/AI-Invoice-Generator/README.md

     npm install

     # Run the frontend development server
-    npm start
+    npm run dev
     ```

-Your backend will now be running (usually on `http://localhost:8000`) and your frontend will be running (usually on `http://localhost:3000`).
+Your backend will now be running (usually on `http://localhost:8000`) and your frontend will be running (usually on `http://localhost:5173`).